INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Primary care physicians can play a leading role in screening and stratifying patients using non-invasive tests (e.g., FIB-4, VCTE [FibroScan®], or ELF).3

-Selected key concepts to guide clinical practice3
+Selected key concepts to guide clinical practice:3

-• General population-based screening for MASLD is not advised
+MASLD screening is not advised

-• In patients with pre-DM, T2DM, or ≥ 2 metabolic risk factors (or imaging evidence of hepatic steatosis) primary risk assessment with FIB-4 should be repeated every 1–2 years.
+Primary risk assessment with FIB-4 should be repeated every 1–2 years.
 When available, a secondary assessment of liver fibrosis severity may be considered.

 AASLD Clinical Practice Guidelines: Algorithm for the evaluation of patients at risk for or with established MASLD across practice settings3